leonyi/zero-to-ml_ai-mastery/practical-application2-used-cars-analysis/README.md

 * Do we have categorical features?
 Do any of them need to be encoded?
 * How do we make projections on profits based on the base purchase price of the car (i.e. the price the Agency paid for the car)?

-After thinking through the questions, we started by understanding the shape of the dataset, which houses 426880 records and 18 features.
-No obvious numerical correlations were observed but the ouput of the pairwise correlation of columns did show an interesting positive correlation between accepting coupons and temperature.
-The output of this initial correlation can be accessed under the [Exploration Section](http://localhost:8888/notebooks/Customers_and_Coupons_Acceptance_Analysis.ipynb#Data-Exploration) of the included Jupyter notebook.
+After thinking through the questions, we started by understanding the shape of the dataset, which houses 426880 records and 18 features. .
+The output of this initial correlation can be accessed under the [Data Exploration Section](bhttps://github.com/leonyi/zero-to-mlai-mastery/blob/main/practical-application2-used-cars-analysis/used-cars-analysis.ipynb) of the included Jupyter notebook.

 ## Data Sanitation
 Null values were detected on a handful of columns: